AmaiamUlHaque/3D-Model-Orchid-Coasters/README.md

-# 3D-Models-and-Prints
+# 3D-Model-Orchid-Coasters
-Various 3D models along with their prints that I made with Autodesk Inventor for funsies! :)
+Various custom plant coasters/trays that I made especially made for my orchids, so that the water doesnt spill from its drainage hole while fitting the space limitations of my window sill.